rohanbalixz/rohanbalixz/README.md

 ---

-I build and interrogate machine-learning models for Earth systems — using satellite-derived, geophysical, and sociodemographic data to understand how cities grow, landscapes change, and climate pressures propagate across space and time.

-My research sits at the intersection of spatiotemporal representation learning and rigorous evaluation: I care not just about whether a model predicts well, but about what its learned representations actually encode, where standard benchmarks silently mislead, and whether predictions hold when the geography shifts.
-Urban growth is my proving ground; Earth and climate systems are the destination.
+I work on ML for spatiotemporal systems, mostly using satellite and geophysical data.
+The questions I keep coming back to: what does a model actually learn from a sequence of observations, when does that break down, and does it still hold somewhere it was never trained?

+Urban growth is where I've been working.
+Earth and climate systems are where I'm headed.

 **M.S.
 Data Science**, University of Massachusetts Dartmouth · 2024 – 2026
-Applying to PhD programs in **Geospatial AI and Earth & Climate Systems ML** · **Fall 2027 entry**
+Applying to PhD programs in Geospatial AI and Earth & Climate Systems ML · Fall 2027
 Boston, MA

 ---